meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 # Abstract

 This document describes the construction of the Rotating Implement Mount (RIM) positioned on the top part of the Agrofelis robot.
-The RIM's primary role is to allow the use of directional implements such as the thermal fogger depicted in the video.
+The RIM's primary role is to allow the use of directional implements such as the thermal fogger depicted in the presentation video.
 The rotation is acheived through the use of a stepper motor turning a gear that runs on a turntable, and elevation/depression is achieved with the use of a linear actuator leveraging the mount, thus facilitating a 2 Degrees of freedom capability for any implement mounted on it.
 The rationale behind the module, its schematics, source code files and the manufacturing process is covered.
 The document concludes with a list of the components used and assorted with indicative suppliers, aiding in the replication of the module.

 # Introduction